 Other intangible assets comprised of license to market a process developed by an associate in the Middle East & North Africa region and certain areas in Asia.
-During the year, the Group has impaired the license in full.
+During the previous year, the Group has impaired the license in full.

 In accordance with the requirements of IFRS, the Group has carried out an impairment test on goodwill relating to its subsidiary.
 The recoverable amount of the subsidiaries have been determined on the higher of the value in use or fair value less costs to sell.
-As the recoverable amount was higher than the carrying value, no impairment on goodwill has been recognized.
+As the recoverable amount was lower than the carrying value, Group has impaired the goodwill in full.